With our ambition to identify, diagnose and support more people to live well with dementia, we plan to add new dedicated staff to local teams.

 Therefore, our new plan proposes that dementia diagnosis and support after diagnosis will be centred on GP practices; with the doctors specialising in dementia and the memory service coming in to run local clinics.
 At the moment many people travel to the specialist memory clinics for appointments.

 We are consulting further to hear the views and concerns of people living with dementia.
 We want to better understand any potential effect that the proposed changes might have.
-We will then adjust the plans accordingly.
+Then, we will adjust the plans accordingly.